AdobeDocs/workfront.pt-BR/help/quicksilver/maestro/records/connect-records.md

    Observe que **Campaign** o campo linked record exibe os nomes das campanhas vinculadas aos produtos na página Product record type.
 Atualizar as informações de Campanha atualiza automaticamente o campo de registro vinculado Campanha para o tipo de registro Produto.

-### Conectar registros de planejamento do Adobe Workfront a objetos do Workfront
+### Conectar registros do Adobe Workfront Planning a objetos do Workfront

 <!--when we will have more applications to link to from Maestro, change the title to something like: Connect Maestro records to objects from other applications-->